joshgallantt/Nexus/README.md

  ```swift
  Nexus.addDestination(YOUR_DESTINATION(), serialised: true)
  ```
- - `serialised: true` ensures events are delivered in order.
-Use `false` for maximum performance (out-of-order allowed).
+ - `serialised: true` Defaults to true.
+When set to true, events are delivered individually and in the exact order they were sent (strict ordering), which is ideal for destinations that rely on event sequence.
+When set to false, events may be delivered out of order or in batches, offering better performance when ordering is not important or batching is desired.

  ### Custom Destinations